 A background in writing and media has made me a compulsive visual storyteller.

-My work is grounded in the desire to explore authentic connections - to our homes, our memories and more recently, to each other.
+My work is grounded in the desire to explore authentic connections - to our memories and our common experiences.

-My current research and experimentation is probing the myriad ways which technology is re-casting our lives.
-I am interested in the changes in our leisure practices, our relationships, even our brain structure.
-My ongoing practice plumbs the process and ramifications of this change; I experience regular loss and nostalgia when I consider our technology-induced retreat from human interaction.
-My investigations and work have explored new cultural paradigms, including the disappearance of activities that require imagination, physical human effort and friction as we have migrated en masse to our screens.
+I recently completed an MA Fine Art at the Chelsea College of Art where my research and work explored the myriad ways which technology is re-casting our lives.
+My practice broadened across a variety of media (including painting, collage, drawing, text, photography and installation) to probe the changes in our leisure practices, our relationships, even our brain structure.
+My practice continues to plumb the process and ramifications of our technology-induced retreat from human interaction.
+These investigations attempt to deconstruct new cultural paradigms, including the disappearance of activities that require imagination, physical human effort and friction.